-4.5.1.4 Upon event execution parameters
+Upon event execution parameters

-You can set up the following parameters for the Upon event operation execution:
+You can set up the following parameters for backups created or validated upon some event:

-- Event - When an external device is connected the operation will be executed each time the same external device (USB flash drive or an external HDD) you previously used as a backup destination is plugged into your computer.
-Note that Windows should recognize this device as external. - User logon the operation will be executed each time the current user logs on to the OS. - User logoff the operation will be executed each time the current user logs off the OS. - System startup with delay (in minutes) the operation will be executed at every OS startup with the delay time you specified. - System shutdown or restart the operation will be executed at every computer shutdown or reboot. - Additional condition - If you want to run an operation only at the first occurrence of the event on the current day, select the Once a day only check box.
+- Once a day only-Select the check box if you want to run the operation only at the first occurrence of the event on the current day. - Specify the event triggering the backup creation or validation: - When an external device is connected-The operation starts each time the same external device (USB flash drive or an external HDD) you previously used as a backup destination is plugged into your computer.
+Note that Windows should recognize this device as external. - User logon-The operation starts each time the current user logs on to the OS. - User logoff-The operation starts each time the current user logs off the OS. - System shutdown or restart-The operation starts at every computer shutdown or reboot. - System startup with delay (in minutes)-The operation starts at every OS startup with the delay time you specified.